To book Douglas McWilliams please contact your JLA Agent.

 Doug served as Chief Economist at IBM UK and the CBI before establishing his high-profile forecasting consultancy.
 After being commissioned by both sides to report on different aspects of the EU referendum, releasing a second edition of The Flat White Economy (on why London is now the global digital city), and a issuing a riposte to Piketty, Doug looks at how the world is adjusting to long-term cheap energy, and sees China bringing in aggressive anti-recessionary measures.

-Douglas is CEO of the Centre for Economics and Business Research, and one of Europe’s foremost forecasters of UK and international economies.
+Douglas McWilliams is the founder, and formerly the Executive Chairman and Chief Executive, of the Centre for Economics and Business Research (CEBR).
+Now serving as the consultancy's Deputy Chair, he is one of Europe’s foremost forecasters of UK and international economies.
 Apart from his technical skills, he is widely respected for his understanding of the implications of economic trends for business decisions.

 Some of Doug’s insights have been highly influential.
 He was amongst the first to draw attention to the importance of the rising economies in East Asia.
 More recent work looks at the impact on the international economy of developments in China.

 At a domestic level, Douglas is the acknowledged expert on the economy of London and the prospects for the City.
 He has advised numerous organisations, including Siemens, Vodafone, Oracle, Transport for London, Canary Wharf Group, and The Crown Estate.
 He has also given formal evidence to Select Committees of both Houses of Parliament, and advises senior politicians on both front benches.